 The output code in the head:

 Clive Walker asked me how do I deal with pagination.
-Generally, I don't as I pagination is the work of the devil and advertisers.
-There are so many sites who make you click through a series of pages to read an article - this is just to sell advertising, not to make it easy for you to read as usually the whole article could easily go on one page and you would scroll down to read it.
+Generally, I don’t, as pagination is the work of the devil and advertisers.
+There are so many sites who make you click through a series of pages to read an article — this is just to sell advertising, not to make it easy for you to read as usually the whole article could easily go on one page and you would scroll down to read it.

 There is, however, a situation where pagination is very useful — lists of article entries, categories, topics and tags.
 In these situations, it is recommended that there is a view all page and that the paginated pages are canonicalised to that, but with huge lists, a view all page is impractical — will take days to load etc. and then the paginated pages can be self-canonicalised.
 If you want to know more then head over to Deep Crawl’s information on canonicalisation and pagination.

 18 December 2017 Update for home page